 - Cilantro - Adds wonderful freshness and a pretty pop of color.
 If you are not a fan of cilantro, you can substitute parsley.

-TIP: The fat in coconut milk can separate.
-Be sure to shake the can well before opening to evenly distribute the fat throughout.
+TIP: The fat in coconut milk can separate, so be sure to shake the can well before opening.

 See the recipe card for complete instructions and ingredient amounts.